jasminecorning/intophys/index.md

 # Week 3

 Welcome back!
 Please start with the Labtorial 'Group Norms' section before moving onto the tutorial work.
-This is part of your overall professionalism grade.</p>
+This is part of your overall professionalism grade.

 <i><b>Reminder:</b> Any labtorial work not submitted by 5:30pm on Wednesday will not be marked.</i>

 <p align="center"><img src="https://i.imgur.com/qyoP769.jpg"></p>